uc-dataviz/course/assignments/final-project.md

 Assessment
 ----------

-Projects will be assessed on the following criteria:[1]
+Your project will be assessed on the following criteria:[1]

 -   Is it truthful?
 -   Is it functional?